allenlin90/programmingLearning/javascriptLearning/vueTheCompleteGuide/README.md

         </form>
     </section>
     ```
-1. Besides `.prevent`, we can do `click.right` for click event to change default from left click on a mouse to right click, so the function will only be trigerred when the user right clicks on the element.
+1. Besides `.prevent`, we can do `click.right` for click event to change default from left click on a mouse to right click, so the function will only be triggered when the user right clicks on the element.
     ```html
     <!-- HTML -->
     <section id="events">